vengi-voxel/vengi/docs/voxconvert/Index.md

 You can convert to a different palette with this command.
 The closest possible color will be chosen for each color from the source file palette to the specified palette.

+## Generate Level of detail (LOD) volumes

+Generate a lod scaled by 50% from the input model.

+`./vengi-voxconvert -s infile.vox lod1.vox`

 ## Convert volume to mesh

 You can export your volume model into a obj or ply.